rgmmmt4r/android_practice/README.md

 # android_practice
 Player1 is a music player.
-We can pick one of the mp3 file to play.
+We can pick one of the mp3 files to play.